magenx/Magento-2-aws-cluster-terraform/README.md

  `1` sns topic default subscription to receive email alerts
  `1` ses user access details for smtp module

-- [x] Configure **Fastly** service for CDN and cache, if Fastly disabled in variables, then Varnish cache will be installed locally on EC2 frontend instance.

  >resources are grouped into a virtual network, VPC dedicated to your brand
  >the settings initially imply a large store, and are designed for huge traffic.
  >services are clustered and replicated thus ready for failover.